 About the Recorder

-Julie A. Wells was elected in November 2016 to her first four year term as Crawford County Recorder.
+Julie A. Smith was elected in November 2016 to her first four year term as Crawford County Recorder.

 Julie was born and raised here in Crawford County, and has been a resident for over 50 years.
 She’s been employed with Crawford County for over 20 years.
 9 years under the Board of Commissioners, and 13 years in the Recorder’s Office.